About The Poetry Center at PCCC

 The Center also offers fall and spring workshops for Mature Adults (over 50) at PCCC's Wanaque Campus.

-Four literary contests – the Allen Ginsberg Poetry Awards, The Paterson Poetry Prize, The Paterson Fiction Prize and the Paterson Prize for Books for Young People – are offered by the Center.
+Three literary contests – the Allen Ginsberg Poetry Awards, The Paterson Poetry Prize and the Paterson Prize for Books for Young People – are offered by the Center.

 The Poetry Center publishes the annual Paterson Literary Review.
 Founded in 1979 by Maria Mazziotti Gillan, the Paterson Literary Review began as a mimeographed publication and, in the more than three decades since, it has become one of the most well-respected resources for poetry in the country.